opendatablend/opendatablend-py/README.md

 # Usage Examples

-The following examples require the `pandas` and `pyarrow` packages to be installed:
+Some of the following examples require the `pandas` and `pyarrow` packages to be installed:

 ```Python
 pip install pandas
 pip install pyarrow
 ```

+---
+**NOTE**

+If you want to run the examples, be sure to replace placeholder values such as  `<ACCESS_KEY>` with appropriate string literals or variables.

+---

 ## Making Public API Requests